xray-imaging/DMagic/doc/source/about.rst

 email addresses from the APS scheduling system and automatically send an e-mail to the users containing a link (drop-box style) to retrieve the data.

+Monitor a directory and copy any new files to a globus connect personal or remote server endpoints.

 Data can be shared directly from the beamline machine or from a Globus server.